laytya/Lazyspell/Readme.md

 - ClassicSnowfall(optional)
   - great addon, accelerates key bindings so that they are activated by key press rather than key release

+##HOWTO use

+Using:

+In Luna Unit Frames there are two options: clickcasting or Mausover.
+- Clickcasting.
+Make bind 1 rank of the desired spell on the selected mouse button.
+- Mausover.
+Make a macro like /lunamo Healing Wave (Rank 1).
+Bind macro to the button, move the cursor to the frame of the player and press the button.

+Any other addon frame + Clique:

+For mouseover functionality need addon Classic Mouseover.

+- Сlique: just open the Clique window and click the desired mouse button or its combination on 1 rank of the desired heal spell.
+- For the mouseover - make the macro /cmcast Healing Wave (Rank 1)

+Options:

+*Overheal Ratio* - Regulates nedoheal-overheal.
+To avoid overheal or to heal less ranks, use values ​​less than 1.

+*Max spell ranks* - The option is responsible for ensuring that the healer does not go out of mana in the raid on long battles.
+We put the maximum rank of spells that you can afford.

+For shamans, there is an option of a minimal Healing Wave rank.
+Very convenient for setting up the healspam of current tank.